kwaldenphd/football-exhibits/README.md

 ## Metadata

-This collection of game programs (70 total) span 1913 to 1969.
+This collection of game programs (72 total) span 1913 to 1969.
 - [Link to game program metadata](https://docs.google.com/spreadsheets/d/1fxH_fkXg5P2CFWSkoJ-pCM5n20mwuObXwErK9ZUtGUo/edit#gid=298564474)
 - [Link to stadium concourse diagram](https://drive.google.com/file/d/11aCaWfr1dNcPQkMadq9hvdqYlcyZNRDH/view?usp=drive_link)

-The metadata Google Sheets workbook has a few different tabs:
+The [Google Sheets workbook](https://docs.google.com/spreadsheets/d/1fxH_fkXg5P2CFWSkoJ-pCM5n20mwuObXwErK9ZUtGUo/edit#gid=1867259709) has a few different tabs:
 - `concourse-programs` includes information on where the programs are located in the stadium concourse, as well as basic game metadata (date, opponent, location, score)
 - `game-annotations` is where we'll start to flesh out details and other context information for each program
 - `season-annotations` is where we'll start to flesh out details and other context information for each season